Section 8.1 Form of ordinances

 Section 8.7 Nondiscrimination

 In the exercise of its powers or performance of its duties, the county shall ensure no person is discriminated against because of age, sex, marital status, sexual orientation, race, creed or color.
-No person shall be discriminated against because of national origin, veteran or military status, or the presence of any sensory, mental or physical disability or the use of a trained dog guide or service animal by a person with a disability, or any other legally protected status, unless based on a bona fide occupational qualification.
+No person shall be discriminated against because of national origin, veteran or military status, citizenship, immigration status, families with children or the presence of any sensory, mental or physical disability or the use of a trained dog guide or service animal by a person with a disability, or any other legally protected status, unless based on a bona fide occupational qualification.
 The prohibition against discrimination because of disability shall not apply if the particular disability prevents the proper performance of the particular worker involved.
 The council shall take whatever action necessary to accomplish this purpose as defined in the state and federal constitutions, laws, regulations and applicable court interpretations.

 Section 8.8 Purchasing, contracts, claims and bonds